McNerdius/TailBlazor/readme.md

 * in the project folder...
 * `dotnet new blazorwasm -o Client`
 * `dotnet new razorclasslib -o Shared` - Where Shared UI will go.
-* `dotnet new classlib -o Core` - Code common to all projects.
+* `dotnet new classlib -o Core --framework netstandard2.1` - Code common to all projects.
+Needs to be `netstandard2.1` so it is compatible with `API` and Azure Static Web Apps `oryx` build system.
+(Hoping to get this all on `net5.0`+ ASAP.)
 * `dotnet add .\Client\ reference .\Shared` - (tab completion for the win, punching in the paths.)
 * `dotnet add .\Client\ reference .\Core`